exoscale/cumulus-cl-ports-puppet/README.md

 ## Overview

-This Puppet module provides a simple interface for managing initial port configuration on Cumulus Linux
+This Puppet module provides a simple interface for managing initial port configuration on Cumulus Linux.

 ## Module Description

-The cumulus_ports module  is responsible for setting the initial speed of 10G or 40G port.
+The cumulus_ports module is responsible for setting the initial speed of a 10G or 40G port.
 On some bare metal switches, it is possible to take a 40G port and split it up into four 10G ports using a breakout cable.
-For more details, visit [Cumulus Linux User Guide](http://docs.cumulusnetworks.com) and search for "Switch Port Attributes"
+For more details, visit [Cumulus Linux User Guide](http://docs.cumulusnetworks.com) and search for "Switch Port Attributes".

 ## Setup

 ### What cumulus_ports affects

-* This module affects the `/etc/cumulus/ports.conf` file
+* This module affects the `/etc/cumulus/ports.conf` file.
-* To activate the changes in the file, the `switchd` daemon must be restarted
+* To activate the changes in the file, the `switchd` daemon must be restarted.

-> **NOTE**: restarting the `switchd` daemon is disruptive
+> **NOTE**: Restarting the `switchd` daemon is disruptive.

 ### Beginning with cumulus_ports